seedgeorge/SaveMyData/Article4/Article4_scatter_plot.md

 data(airquality)
 ```

-Easy!
 There are lots of other datasets available with R, and they're great for practicing various data science tasks.

 # 1. Examine the Data